Deboraj-roy/Deboraj-roy/README.md

 - 💼 I am currently working as a **.NET Trainee Software Engineer** at [**PlayOn24**](https://github.com/playon24bd), gaining hands-on experience in building robust applications using .NET technologies.

-- 🔭 Currently, I'm developing an [Ecommerce Website](https://eticketby.azurewebsites.net/) to enhance my skills in web development.
+- 🔭 Currently, I'm developing an [Angular Project](https://deboraj-roy.github.io/Library-Management-System-SinglePage/) to enhance my skills in web development.

-- 🌱 I'm actively learning **ASP.NET Core MVC (.NET 8)** to stay updated with modern frameworks and best practices.
+- 🌱 I'm actively learning **ASP.NET Core MVC** to stay updated with modern frameworks and best practices.

 - 🤝 I’m open to **collaboration** on exciting software projects and opportunities that align with my skills and interests.